Harris-Ferguson/saskcycle/README.md

 in the root of the cloned directory.

 ### Running the Release Jar
-Go to the [Release](https://git.cs.usask.ca/lkp821/saskcycle/-/releases/v1.0.0) for this Milestone.
-Download the .jar file and run it using `java -jar`.
+Go to the [https://git.cs.usask.ca/lkp821/saskcycle/-/releases](https://git.cs.usask.ca/lkp821/saskcycle/-/releases/v1.0.0) for this Milestone.
+Download the latest jar file and run it using `java -jar`.

 Navigate to `localhost:8080` on a web browser to use the application